Table of Content

 5. How can family members and loved ones support women dealing with anxiety in their daily lives?

-Offer emotional support, listen without judgement, encourage professional help, assist in seeking therapy or medication, promote self-care, and maintain open communication.
+Offer emotional support, listen without judgment, encourage professional help, assist in seeking therapy or medication, promote self-care, and maintain open communication.

 6. What are the signs of anxiety in women?